wayne391/symbolic-music-datasets/README.md

 # Theorytab Crawler

-The dataset is crawled from [Theorytab] - a large collection of melodies and chord progressions.
-There are 5000 artists and 15000 songs in total.
-The details will be elaborated in the next three sections.
+The dataset is crawled from [Theorytab] - a collection of melodies and chord progressions.
+It contains 4623 artists and 10148 songs in toal.
+The information of each song is stored as a XML file.
+In addition, we also crawled the corresponding video and useful information from YouTube.
+The

 ## Getting Started